 FSRs service both individual and corporate clients.
 Some rely on cold calling tactics to build their client base.
 Many increase their sales by analyzing the needs of a potential client and then developing a portfolio of products and services tailored to that client's specific financial profile.
 FSRs are also responsible for tracking current financial market trends and keeping their clients informed of products that might best serve them.

 Many FSRs hold 4-year bachelor's degrees in finance-related majors such as economics, marketing or business; however, not all companies require such a degree.
 On-the-job training is common in this field, and many employers regularly send their agents to training seminars to keep them current on new financial products or services.

 Certification is often not required; however, obtaining a Chartered Financial Analyst (CFA) designation can benefit financial services representatives by demonstrating a level of training, achievement and dedication that is recognized across the financial industry.
 Requirements for taking the exam include a 4-year bachelor's degree, four years of equivalent work experience or a 4-year combination of education and work experience.
 The CFA program is self-paced, allowing students to work while they study.
 It consists of three exams and can take 1-4 years to complete.

 Most financial services representatives work for investment banking institutions.
 They usually hold bachelor's degrees in finance or another relevant area, and certification for financial services representatives is available, but not usually required.
-The job growth outlook for this position is faster than the job market as a whole, and the mean annual salary is about $103,000.
+The job growth outlook for this position is about as fast as the job market as a whole, and the mean annual salary is about $98,770.